reidst/VanillaSwirl/README.md

 echo 'eula=true' > common/eula.txt
 ```
 4. Write your hostname to the `hostname.txt` file (this is the same address you
-would enter into the `Server Address` field in Minecraft's multiplayer menu):
+would enter into the "Server Address" field in Minecraft's multiplayer menu):
 ```sh
 $ echo 'myserverdomainname.net' > hostname.txt
 ```